Updated-NoCheatPlus/Docs/Settings/Checks/[Blockplace]-Scaffold.md

 **Notes**
 * Keep in mind that legit fast scaffolding techniques do exist (e.g.: "godbridge") so you may want to tweak Scaffold's values to your likings, especially on gamemodes where bridging is a core/important mechanic, like Skywars.
+* Some Scaffold implementations may trigger MorePackets if turning around too fast.

 **Related**
 * [Active](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/General.md#active)